-6,300,000 share options were granted to Ms. Li Zhuoyang on 1 September 2020 (subsequent to the grant date, the number of share options has been adjusted to 6,481,413 to reflect the bonus element of right issue completed on 18 May 2021) pursuant to the Share Option Scheme.
-Therefore, under Part XV of the SFO, Ms. Li is taken to be interested in the underlying shares that she is entitled to subscribe for subject to the exercise of and/or the validity period of the share options granted.
+6,300,000 Share Options were granted to Ms. Li Zhuoyang on 1 September 2020 (subsequent to the grant date, the number of Share Options was adjusted to 6,481,413 to reflect the bonus element of the Previous Rights Issue completed on 18 May 2021 and was further adjusted to 324,070 upon the Capital Reorganisation became effective) pursuant to the Share Option Scheme.
+Therefore, under Part XV of the SFO, Ms. Li Zhuoyang is taken to be interested in the underlying Shares that she is entitled to subscribe for subject to the exercise of and/or the validity period of the share options granted.

-Save as disclosed above, none of the Directors, or chief executives of the Company or their associates had any interests or short positions in any Shares, underlying Shares and debentures of the Company or any of its associated corporations as defined in Part XV of the SFO as recorded in the register to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code as at 31 December 2021.
+Save as disclosed above, none of the Directors, or chief executives of the Company or their associates had any interests or short positions in any Shares, underlying Shares and debentures of the Company or any of its associated corporations as defined in Part XV of the SFO as recorded in the register to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code as at 31 December 2022.